 By Myléne Hillam, Mill Lane Studio

 For this easy resin bracelet project, you will need:

 Silicone chocolate mold with glossy cavities,1 3/16” (30 mm) diameter

-Designer’s Notes: FastCast is a quick-curing resin so you need to have everything ready before you start measuring out the resin.
+Designer’s Notes: This resin cures quickly.
+You will need to have everything ready before you start measuring out the resin.
 Once the two parts are poured into the same cup, you have just 2 to 3 minutes to mix and pour the resin before it begins to set up.
 Make sure you familiarize yourself with the instructions before beginning.
 Because it is a white resin, you’ll notice that the resin undergoes a change from transparent to a lighter, opaque tint of the color you mixed as it cures.

-Measure out 13 ml of Part A (the amber part) of FastCast.
+Measure out 13 ml of Part A (the amber part).